AllenInstitute/SWDB_2018/Git/04 - Working with GitHub in the Cloud.md

 <img src="tiles_05.png" height=300>

-Once your request has been approved, `AllenInstitute/master` is now has your cahnges in it.
+Once your request has been approved, `AllenInstitute/master` is now has your changes in it.
 Just bring your changes back down to `local/master` and we're done.

 ```bash
 $ git checkout master # just to be safe